Floating

 Action Completion Drips

-An action completion drip marketing campaign is an automated campaign triggered after the user completes a specific action or a specific event occurs.
+Action completion drip marketing campaigns are automated email campaigns triggered after the user completes a specific action or a specific event occurs.
 These can be membership renewal, content download, event registration, etc.

 Action_Completion_drip _campaign